Hide Search Bar

 As Scientists

-We will be focussing on ‘States of Matter’, where we will learn about the differences between solids, liquids, and gases, classifying objects and identifying their properties.
+We will be focussing on ‘States of Matter’, where we will learn about the differences between solids, liquids and gases, classifying objects and identifying their properties.
 The children will work scientifically and collaboratively to investigate the weight of a gas.
-Furthermore, they will have a chance to find the ideal temperature to melt substances.
-They will explore in-depth how water changes state, exploring melting, freezing, and condensing as well as a particular focus on evaporation.
+Furthermore, they will have chance to find the ideal temperature to melt substances.
+They will explore in-depth how water changes state, exploring melting, freezing, condensing as well as a particular focus on evaporation.
 Finally, they will learn about the stages of the water cycle.

 As Geographers

-We will find Egypt on a map and identify the continent Egypt is part of, as well as the seas that are next to it.
+We will find Egypt on a map and identify the continent Egypt is part of, as well as the seas which are next to it.
 Then the children will discover the geographical features of Egypt including its climate and population; investigating what Egypt would be like as a holiday destination.
 Finally, discussing the geographical features of the River Nile including statistics and uses of the river.

 Key vocabulary: Co-ordinates, atlas, continent, climate, population, temperature, tourist, attractions, compare, contrast, tributaries, source, mouth